CFP franc: Coins

 20 CFP franc coin, from left to right: common obverse side; New Caledonia reverse side; French Polynesia reverse side.

 In 1949, New Caledonia and French Polynesia (then called French Oceania) began to issue coins with identical obverse sides, but distinct reverse side designs.
 They could be used interchangeably in all three French territories, in a similar way to the use of euro coins (with distinct national obverse sides) in all countries of the eurozone.

 Until 2021, the IEOM issued two sets of CFP coins in denominations of 1, 2, 5, 10, 20, 50, and 100 francs.
 The New Caledonian series is marked with "Nouvelle Caledonie" on the reverse side and was circulated mainly in New Caledonia and Wallis and Futuna.
 The French Polynesian series is marked "Polynesie Française" and circulated in French Polynesia.
 The reverse designs depicted landscapes, plants, or animals typical of the region, as well as the coin denomination.

 The obverse side, common to both regions, included the words Republique Française (lit.
 'French Republic') and depicted an allegorical representation of Minerva the goddess of wisdom on the 1, 2, and 5 franc coins, or Marianne, symbol of the French Republic, on the higher denominations.
 The obverse also included the mint year and the initials of the issuing central bank (IEOM) from 1972.

 The 1, 2, and 5 franc coins were made from aluminium alloy, the 10, 20, and 50 franc coins from nickel (cupronickel after 2005), and the "gold" 100 franc coin from nickel bronze (copper nickel aluminium alloy after 2005).

 2023 onwards

 In September 2021 a new single set of coins was released, common to all three French Pacific Territories, to replace the two older sets of coins.
 The 1 and 2 franc coins were discontinued, and a new bimetallic 200 franc coin was issued.
 The old coins were withdrawn from circulation in January 2023.
-Since the lowest denomination in use is now the 5 franc coin, cash transactions are now subject to rounding:
+Since the lowest denomination in use is now the 5 franc coin, cash transactions are now subject to cash rounding: